Get insider access

 See our review

-The Samsung Galaxy Buds FE Truly Wireless are the best wireless earbuds for sound quality that we've tested.
+The Samsung Galaxy Buds FE Truly Wireless are the best buds for sound quality that we've tested.
 These headphones are a great choice for listening to all sorts of genres, thanks to their neutral and balanced sound.
 Whether you're listening to bass-heavy genres like EDM or vocal-centric content like folk music, these buds reproduce voices and lead instruments with great clarity and accuracy.
-If you want to switch up their sound, their app has a couple of different EQ presets.
-These lightweight, comfortable earbuds have a stable fit that's great for listening on the go.
-They have a continuous battery life of just over six hours, so they'll need a recharge to get you through long workdays.
+If you want to switch up their sound, their app has a couple of different EQ presets to choose from.
+They're lightweight and comfortable and have a stable fit for listening on the go.
+However, their battery only lasts for just over six hours, so they'll need a recharge to get you through long workdays.

 See our review